manuelncsu/Plasmid_identification/README.md

-Plasmid identification using MOB-suite.
+# Plasmid identification using MOB-suite

-Before running MOB-suite:
+## Before running MOB-suite:
 Create a new environment and install MOB-suite mamba create -n se_plasmids \
              python=3.11 \